notJust-dev/notjustdev/content/posts/2022-12-24-react-native-redux-toolkit/index.md

 import Snack from '../../../src/components/shared/Snack/Snack';
 import VideoPlayer from '../../../src/components/shared/VideoPlayer/VideoPlayer';

 It's very rare to find a react native app without a global state management library.
 It's also very rare to find a react native app without redux.
-Redux is one of the most used state management libraries in React / React Native.
+Redux is one of the most used state management libraries in React / React Native and a tool that is being asked as a job requirement

 If you wanted an easy explanation of what redux is, you are in luck!
 In this article, we will dive into the world of redux and learn how to get started with redux in react native.

 ## Understanding Redux